kowey/GenI/doc/manual/polarity.md

 5.  $\delta$ is the transition function between states, which we define below.

-Note:

--   For convenience during automaton intersection, we actually define the states as being $(i, [(p_x,p_y)])$ where $[(p_x,p_y)]$ is a list of polarity intervals.

--   We use integer $i$ for each state instead of literals directly, because it is possible for the target semantics to contain the same literal twice (at least, with the index counting mechanism in place)

 [^1]: except for predicative nouns, which like verbs, are semantic
     functors